wuzhengy/TAU/Core Design Principles.md

 ### ipv4 and ipv6
 ipv6 provides a stable bootstrap entry. we should support ipv6 as much as possible when data is not meterred.
+ISP will love to control incoming packets, the local routing table database will need to be smart enough to measure such restrictions.

 ### Working mode
 libTAU working config file: secrete key, bandwidth, invoke,